Seeing the waves of Nazaré had been on my Portuguese bucket list for a while. I expected it to be an amazing sight.

 I had heard about the giant waves of Nazaré, but this summer scene did not reveal anything extraordinary.
 How different it was when I returned late November…

-The beaches of Nazaré: August versus November
+The beaches of Nazaré: August (left) versus November (right)

 The Nazaré Challenge

-It was actually in the week before my last weekend in the country that I heard that people were predicting massive waves for the Friday and Saturday.
+It was actually in the week before my last weekend in the country that I heard that there were predictions of massive waves for the Friday and Saturday.
 Every year the World Surf League organises the Nazaré Challenge.
 This is a surf competition that attracts the biggest names in the sport.
 Pretty much only the true professionals can participate in the competition because the waves are immensely powerful and they rage at dangerous speeds.
 The season runs between October and March.
 That’s when winter storms out on the Atlantic potentially create the perfect conditions for the sport.

 The perfect storm